WillTDA/Diamond-Media-Player/README.md

 ## Building

-To build the application for your platform:
+To build the application, run the following command:

 ```
 npm run build